Prognosis Of Schizophrenia: What Is The Outlook?

 What is schizophrenia?

 Schizophrenia is a mental illness that can change people’s thoughts, moods, and behaviors.
-It generally falls into the category of “severe mental disorders,” which also includes conditions like depression and bipolar disorder.
+Schizophrenia generally falls into the category of “severe mental disorders,” which also includes conditions like depression and bipolar disorder of different severities.

-We still don’t know exactly what causes it, but certain factors may raise people’s risk of developing schizophrenia.
-Genetics tend to be one of the biggest, but other risk factors may also be involved, such as those listed below:
+We still don’t know exactly what causes the disorder, but certain factors may raise people’s risk of developing schizophrenia.
+Genetics tend to be one of the most significant factors, but other risk factors may also be involved, such as those of the following:

 • Health issues during the mother’s pregnancy